 Written by Gregor Erbach (4th edition, updated on 12.7.2019),

 On 30 November 2016, the European Commission presented a legislative proposal for a regulation on the internal market for electricity, as part of a comprehensive legislative package on the energy union.
 The proposed regulation is aimed at making the electricity market fit for more flexibility, decarbonisation and innovation, by providing for undistorted market signals.
-It sets out rules for electricity trading within different time frames and clarifies the responsibilities of the market actors.
+It sets out rules for electricity trading within different time frames, and clarifies the responsibilities of market actors.
 It defines principles for assessing capacity needs at regional and European level and proposes design principles for market-based capacity mechanisms with cross-border participation.
 It introduces regional operational centres for handling-system operation and a European entity for distribution system operators.

 |Proposal for a Regulation of the European Parliament and of the Council on the internal market for electricity (recast)|

 |Committee responsible:||Industry, Research and Energy (ITRE)||COM(2016) 861 of 30.11.2016|